 - How many of your employees actually incur costs equivalent to their reimbursement?

 If you cannot answer these questions, you may have a serious problem.
 How do you know you aren’t overpaying?
+How do you know you aren't underpaying?
 The problem is, you’re paying a rate that’s not transparent or quantifiable when used as a reimbursement.

-The idea of a “standard” rate works in theory but not in reality.
-The fact is, there’s no such thing as a “standard” employee when it comes to reimbursement for business travel.
+Without a "standard" employee expense profile, there can be no "standard" mileage reimbursement rate.
 If you have employees in four different states, these employees are going to pay different amounts to own and operate their personal vehicles:

 - Different gas prices